 By Kenny from Knycx Journeying

 Located in south-central Oregon, Crater Lake is a volcanic crater lake in the Crater Lake National Park.
 It is a beloved hiking and holiday outing destination among the locals because of its clear, deep, intensely blue waters and breathtaking sceneries.

-In fact, there are a lot of exciting activities available in Crater Lake around the year.
-For active travelers, the park is also a great place to go hiking and fishing.
+In fact, many exciting activities are available at Crater Lake around the year.
+The park is also a great place for active travelers to go hiking and fishing.
 Go zip-lining at Klamath Falls to enjoy a view of Upper Klamath Lake from a different perspective.
 Explore a camping experience at one of the wonderful campsites near Crater Lake.
 The park offers different options, from glamping to car camping.